-To address these research questions, this paper develops an analytical model where two asymmetrical firms, i.e., a superior firm and an inferior firm, sell substitutable search products through a common platform.
+To address these RQs, this paper develops an analytical model in which two asymmetrical firms (i.e., superior and inferior) sell substitutable search products through a common platform.
 To emphasize the importance of online reviews, this paper assumes that all consumers’ judgments about products are derived from online reviews.
-These two asymmetric firms sell products of the same actual quality, but the perceived quality reflected in un-manipulated reviews differs.
-The firm with higher quality revealed by un-manipulated online reviews is referred to as the superior firm, and the other firm is referred to as the inferior firm.
+These two asymmetric firms sell products of the same actual quality; however, the perceived quality reflected in unmanipulated reviews differs.
+The firm with higher quality, as revealed by unmanipulated online reviews, is referred to as the “superior firm,” while the other firm is referred to as the “inferior firm.”

-We developed a three-player game model, involving a superior firm, an inferior firm, and a platform, to examine how platform governance affects review manipulation.
-First, we defined the profit functions for the superior firm, the inferior firm, and the platform under different review manipulation scenarios, depending on whether the platform enforces governance.
-The scenarios included no manipulation, manipulation by the inferior firm alone, manipulation by the superior firm alone, and simultaneous manipulation by both firms.
+We then developed a three-player game model, which involved a superior firm, an inferior firm, and a platform, to examine how platform governance affects review manipulation.
+First, we defined the profit functions for the superior firm, the inferior firm, and the platform under different review manipulation scenarios, depending on whether the platform chose to enforce governance.
+The scenarios included “no manipulation,” “manipulation by the inferior firm alone,” “manipulation by the superior firm alone,” and “simultaneous manipulation by both firms.”
 After deriving the profit functions, we conducted a comparative analysis of the decisions made by the superior firm, the inferior firm, and the platform under each scenario.
-Our analysis revealed that when the platform implements governance, a firm may opt not to manipulate, even if its competitor does, without negatively impacting its profits.
-Governance helps firms avoid the need to manipulate under competitive pressure.
-Furthermore, we found that even in the presence of governance, the scenario where both firms engage in manipulation is not always the globally optimal solution; instead, it (i.e. both firms choose to manipulate) can lead them into a prisoner’s dilemma.
-Finally, by considering the long-term effects of governance on the platform, we discover that governance may not always represent the optimal solution for the platform.
-Besides, the benefits derived from governance tend to level off over time.
+Our analysis revealed that when a platform implements governance, a firm may opt not to manipulate, even if its competitor does, without negatively impacting its profits.
+Governance enables firms to avoid the need to manipulate under competitive pressure.
+Furthermore, our results revealed that even in the presence of governance, the scenario in which both firms engage in manipulation is not always the globally optimal solution; instead, this scenario (i.e., both firms choose to manipulate) can lead them into a prisoner’s dilemma.
+Finally, by considering the long-term effects of governance on the platform, we discover that governance may not always represent the optimal solution for it.
+Furthermore, the benefits derived from governance tend to level off over time.